Canadian Football League: Merger

 The separate histories of the Big Four and the WIFU accounted for the fact that two teams had basically the same name: the Big Four's Ottawa Rough Riders were often called the "Eastern Riders", while the WIFU's Saskatchewan Roughriders were called the "Western Riders" or "Green Riders".
 Other team names had traditional origins.
 With rowing a national craze in the late 19th century, the Argonaut Rowing Club of Toronto formed a rugby team for its members' off-season participation.
 The football team name Toronto Argonauts still remains even though it and the rowing club have long since gone their separate ways.
 After World War II, the Hamilton Tigers absorbed the upstart war-era Flying Wildcats and called the team the Hamilton Tiger-Cats.

-The league remained stable with nine franchises—the BC Lions, Calgary Stampeders, Edmonton Eskimos, Saskatchewan Roughriders, Winnipeg Blue Bombers, Hamilton Tiger-Cats, Toronto Argonauts, Ottawa Rough Riders and Montreal Alouettes—from its 1958 inception until 1981.
-After the 1981 season, the Alouettes folded and were replaced the next year by a new franchise named the Concordes.

-In 1986 the Concordes were renamed the Alouettes to attract more fan support, but the team folded the next year.
+The league remained stable with nine franchises—the BC Lions, Calgary Stampeders, Edmonton Eskimos, Saskatchewan Roughriders, Winnipeg Blue Bombers, Hamilton Tiger-Cats, Toronto Argonauts, Ottawa Rough Riders and Montreal Alouettes—from its inception until 1981.
+After the 1981 season, the Alouettes folded and were replaced in 1982 with a new franchise, the Concordes.
+In 1986, the Concordes were renamed the Alouettes to attract more fan support, but the team folded the next year.
 The loss of the Montreal franchise forced the league to move its easternmost Western team, Winnipeg, into the East Division from 1987 to 1994.

 United States expansion

 In 1993, the league admitted its first United States-based franchise, the Sacramento Gold Miners.
 After modest success, the league then expanded further in the U.S. in 1994 with the Las Vegas Posse, Baltimore Stallions, and Shreveport Pirates.
-For the 1995 campaign, the American teams were split off into their own South Division, and two more teams, the Birmingham Barracudas and Memphis Mad Dogs, were added; at the same time, the Posse folded and the Gold Miners relocated to become the San Antonio Texans.
+For the 1995 campaign, the American teams were split off into their own South Division, and two more teams, the Birmingham Barracudas and Memphis Mad Dogs, were added; at the same time, the Posse folded and the Gold Miners moved, becoming the San Antonio Texans.
 In 1995, the Stallions became the only non-Canadian team to win the Grey Cup.

 Despite all American teams having the advantage of not being bound to the CFL's minimum Canadian player quotas, only the Stallions proved to be an on-field and off-field success.
 The establishment of the National Football League's (NFL) Baltimore Ravens, worsening financial problems among the league's core Canadian teams, and the inconsistent performance of the other American teams prompted the CFL to abandon its American experiment and retrench its Canadian operations.
 The Stallions organization was used as the basis for a revival of the Montreal Alouettes.